 The word "evolution" in its most basic terms simply means "change over time".
 In biological terms, it is the inheritance of genetic traits within populations of organisms through successive generations.
-Evolution is one of the strongest-supported scientific theories, and is in fact the cornerstone of modern biology.
+Evolution is one of the most strongly supported scientific theories and is in fact the cornerstone of modern biology.

 Evolution has two main components.
 The first is descent with modification.
 An offspring is like its parent(s) but not exactly like its parent(s).
 The reason for this is the random changes that occur in the propagation of genes between generations.
 Parent DNA is copied faithfully, but not exactly to the child.
 Sometimes part of the code gets pasted in backward, sometimes a chunk moves from page 1003 to page 1209, sometimes a bit is left out or another bit tacked on.
 There are a number of ways for information to be added, subtracted, or simply changed in a gene sequence.

 Whereas an error in a computer program will cause it to crash and stop running, organisms can be more flexible.
 Sometimes a mutation can be crippling or fatal, other times it is a superficial change, and on some occasions the change is beneficial.
 The vast majority are completely neutral, either occurring in non-coding DNA or not changing the performance of the gene in which it occurs.
 You yourself are the heritor of some 120 (average number for humans) changes and probably aren't particularly crippled or enhanced by them.
 A specific mutation will typically only occur once and then spread through the population.
 Some mutations spread by virtue of being beneficial while others spread completely by chance in a process known as genetic drift.
 It is through genetic drift and mathematical models that scientists can trace evolutionary paths and genetic mutations back through history, in a process similar to the study of how language mutates over time.